NarwhalDaCoder/Scratch-Off/README.md

 Python version requires users to have access to run python scripts or executables HTML version uses third party service(ElasticJS) to send emails, leading to the emails for the game results being detected as spam.
+HTML version generates links that can be modified by savvy users, as they are encrypted/decrypted with Base64, posing a risk for consumers who dont want user to be able to modify the parameters of scratch off games.